dnutiu/bme680-homekit/Readme.md

 ### Prometheus

 Prometheus is a system for monitoring and alerting.

+Before installing Prometheus you will need to tweak the `prometheus/prometheus.service` file, especially the config file and storage path since they contain the hardcoded string: `/home/pi/bme680-homekit/`.

 To install it run `prometheus./install.sh`.

 Prometheus server will listen on port `:9090`